Rwandan Troops Fought Alongside M23 Rebels In DR Congo: UN Experts - UrduPoint

 But the report commissioned by the UN Security Council said the Rwandan army's "de facto control and direction over M23 operations" renders the country "liable for the actions of M23".

-Rwanda Defence Force (RDF) military interventions and operations in the Nyiragongo, Rutshuru and Masisi territories -- all in North Kivu -- "were critical to the impressive territorial expansion achieved between January and March 2024" by the M23, the report stated.
+Rwandan military activity in Nyiragongo, Rutshuru, and Masisi territories -- all in North Kivu -- "were critical to the impressive territorial expansion achieved between January and March 2024" by the M23, the report stated.

-In response to AFP's request for comment, Rwandan government spokesperson Yolande Makolo accused the Democratic Republic of Congo of having "consistently threatened war on Rwanda", and said the country "will continue to defend itself".
+Rwandan government spokesperson Yolande Makolo accused the Democratic Republic of Congo of having "consistently threatened war on Rwanda", and said Kigali "will continue to defend itself".

-The report's researchers estimated that at the time of writing in April, the number of Rwandan troops were "matching if not surpassing" the number of M23 soldiers, thought to be at around 3,000.
+The report's researchers estimated that at the time of writing in April, Rwandan troops were "matching if not surpassing" the number of M23 soldiers, thought to be at around 3,000.

-Until the end of 2023, Rwandan authorities publicly denied that their troops were operating alongside M23 rebels in North Kivu, but has not directly commented since then.
+Until the end of 2023, Rwandan authorities publicly denied that their troops were operating alongside M23 rebels in North Kivu, but have not directly commented since then.

-The report contains authenticated photographs, drone footage, video recordings, testimony and intelligence, which it says confirm the RDF's systematic border incursions.
+The report contains authenticated photographs, drone footage, video recordings, testimony, and intelligence, which it says confirm the Rwandan military's systematic border incursions.

-The footage and photos show rows of armed men in uniform, operating equipment such as artillery and armoured vehicles with radar and anti-aircraft missile systems, as well as trucks to transport troops.
+The footage and photos show uniformed men with artillery and armoured vehicles featuring radar and anti-aircraft missile systems, as well as troop carriers.

-Rwandan President Paul Kagame said on June 20 on France 24 "we are ready to fight" against the Democratic Republic of Congo if necessary, although he avoided the question of his country's military presence in the country.
+The UN's Special Representative in DRC Bintou Keita told AFP that "M23 tend to dictate what (UN) peacekeepers can or cannot do" -- taking a toll on relief operations and local people.

-For several months the United States, France, Belgium and the European Union have been calling on Rwanda to withdraw its forces and ground-to-air missiles from Congolese soil and to stop supporting the M23.
+"I think it's unacceptable that an armed group under sanctions is going to dictate to a peacekeeping mission," said Keita, also head of the MONUSCO peacekeeping force in the country which is due to withdraw from North Kivu at Kinshasa's request.

 Recent Stories